Installing Heat Recovery System Cost

 Building Regulations & Planning Permission for a Heat Recovery System Installation

-Soundproofing is covered in Part E7 of the UK Building Regulations 2010.
 According to the regulations, "rooms for residential purposes shall be developed and constructed so that they offer reasonable resistance to sound from other parts of the building."

-Part F Building Regulations compliance for MVHR
+Part F Building Regulations (Ventilation and MVHR)

-Part F of the most recent Building Regulations addresses ventilation methods in new construction, developments, and redevelopments.
-MVHR technology assists architects, developers, and builders meet the UK building ventilation guidelines when properly specified, designed and installed.
+MVHR technology assists architects, developers, and builders in meeting the UK building ventilation guidelines when properly specified, designed and installed.

 A properly specified and installed MVHR system should recover heat at more than 90% in the main unit, with total electricity consumption of around 0.3W/m3h.
-Incorporate high-quality filters into the main unit for the best possible air hygiene.
-Experts recommend a minimum filter grade of F7 on the intake and G4 on the extract.

 Types of Heat Recovery Systems

-There are three types of heat exchangers essential components of mechanical ventilation with a heat recovery system.
+There are three types of heat exchangers which are essential components of mechanical ventilation with a heat recovery system.
 The heat exchanger variations are counterflow, crossflow, and rotary wheel, and the MVHR system cost will vary depending on which one you choose.

-Counter Flow Heat Recovery System
+Counterflow Heat Recovery System

-✔ Can handle large volumes of air
+- ✔ Can handle large volumes of air

-✔ Highly efficient to other systems
+- ✔ Highly efficient compared to other systems (up to 95%)

 Rotary Wheel Heat Recovery System